 The framework of issues and rules is important even if you end up with minimal analysis.
 If you’re stuck or running out of time during bar week, even a barebones essay with an outline (potential for partial credit) is preferable to an incomplete essay with missing issues (zero credit).

 If you feel better doing it open book, you can do that.
 If you want to try it closed book, that will help you remember the rules better because you’ll be struggling to recall them.
-In either case, the more essays you write, the more the rules will get etched into your memory.
+In either case, the more essays you write and cook, the more the issues and rules will get etched into your memory.
 The most important thing is to actually practice and review by checking your answer/outline against a reference answer.

 “The Barbri model answers and the released sample answers look ridiculously thorough!
 I can’t possibly type something like that during the exam!”